It is very important to us that you have a wonderful stay on board; please read the information below to get the best out of your cruise.

 Cruise Routes, Stopovers and Anchorages: We do not operate a fixed itinerary in any of our cruise routes.
 Within each route there is a selection of lovely stopovers and anchorages and these are chosen according to the winds, tides and weather as to which are most suitable on the particular week of the cruise.
 If there is a choice of anchorages available on any given day, the skipper will consult with the guests on board as to which to choose.
 The final decision on the cruise itinerary lies with the Skipper.

-Going ashore: Transport to and from your vessel and the shore is by boat tender.
+Going ashore: During your cruise, transport to and from your vessel and the shore is by boat tender.
 There are three fixed steps on the side of your vessel to access the tender therefore a certain degree of agility is required.
 Please contact us if you require more information.
 Trips in the boat tender usually take a few minutes and a high level of safety is observed.
-The tender will land on a flat beach area where guests are assisted onto the beach by the crew.
-The tender has a door landing platform to allow guests to walk from the boat to land on one level.
+The tender may land on a flat beach area where guests are assisted ashore by the crew.
+The tender has a door landing platform to allow guests to walk from the boat to land on one level where possible.

 Cruising timetable: We tend to sail after breakfast and lunch to allow guests to relax and enjoy the scenery.
 We do not sail at night; the Skipper may occasionally decide to sail before breakfast if necessary, to reach a particular destination in good time.